Frederick, Duke of Saxe-Altenburg: Duke of Saxe-Hildburghausen

+After Prussia and Austria declared war on France in 1791, Frederick provided a contingent of troops that occupied the Ehrenbreitstein Fortress.
 Until 1806 he was subject to the restrictions of the imperial debit commission, which had placed the duchy of Saxe-Hildburghausen under official administration, because of his predecessors' dissolute financial policy.

-In 1806 Frederick joined the Confederation of the Rhine, and in 1815 the German Confederation, under whose guarantee he gave 1818 the duchy a new basic condition.
+In 1806, Frederick joined the Confederation of the Rhine, and in 1815, the German Confederation.
+In 1818, he, in collaboration with Karl Ernst Schmid, gave the duchy a new constitution.
+The improved financial situation enabled the purchase of the Eishausen manor.